-Fortunately, titanium welding is easy-peasy as it has similarities with nickel alloys and stainless steel welding process.
-Following the same technique of welding those materials, you’re allowed to weld titanium, fabricating it in almost every shape possible.
+Fortunately, titanium welding is easy-peasy as it has similarities with nickel alloys and the stainless steel welding process.
+Following the proper technique of mig welding, you’re allowed to weld titanium, fabricating it in almost every shape possible.

-Despite having similarities with typical steel in terms of steps, titanium has some unique characteristics that make it different from each other.
+Despite having similarities with typical steel in terms of steps, titanium has some unique characteristics that make it different from others.
 For instance, it features lower density, higher melting point, gets contaminated easily, and so on.

 Perfectly-welded titanium appears to be a reflective and shiny object.
 But to achieve that, you must go through each step thoroughly; these are as follows: